Supplementing Recurrent Neural Network Wave Functions with Symmetry and Annealing to Improve Accuracy: Checklist

 \item If you are including theoretical results... \begin{enumerate} \item Did you state the full set of assumptions of all theoretical results? \answerNA{} \item Did you include complete proofs of all theoretical results? \answerNA{} \end{enumerate}

 \item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{Appendix.~\ref{sec:GRU} provides more details about the 2DRNN cell we use in our study.
 We also provide more details in Appendix.~\ref{sec:hyperparams} about the training process to facilitate the reproducibility of our results.
-Our code can be also found in Ref.~\cite{github_code}.} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{see Appendix.~\ref{sec:hyperparams}}. \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{the error bars correspond to a one standard deviation.
+Making our code publicly available is still a work in progress.} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{see Appendix.~\ref{sec:hyperparams}}. \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{the error bars correspond to a one standard deviation.
 They are computed after obtaining a large number of samples from the RNN using autoregressive sampling.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{We provide the type of GPUs we used to produce our results in Appendix.~\ref{sec:hyperparams}.
 However, the total amount of compute was not included due to the lack of data.} \end{enumerate}

 \item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerNA{} \item Did you mention the license of the assets? \answerNA{} \item Did you include any new assets either in the supplemental material or as a URL? \answerNA{} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerNA{} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{} \end{enumerate}